couchbase/kv_engine/docs/Collections.md

  unique within the scope.
 * `uid`: Required - A unique ID for the collection (unique amongst every collection regardless of the scope), formatted as a base-16 value.
-* `max_ttl`: Optional - An integer value defining the max_ttl to apply to the collection.
+* `maxTTL`: Optional - An integer value defining the maximum time-to-live (in seconds) to apply to the new items added to the collection.
+The value has the same properties as the bucket TTL.

 For example:
 ```